websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    -  There are important limitations to be aware of when installing Solr.
 Read `Solr Limitations <./solr-limitations.md>`__ before proceeding with the installation.
 ```

-Solr is a popular enterprise search platform built on Apache Lucene.
-It's reliable, scalable, and fault tolerant.
-Read more about it [here](http://lucene.apache.org/solr/).

-See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) for  more detailed information on Liferay's search engine support.

 As you proceed, remember these terms:

 *Solr Home*: Refers to `solr-[version]/server/solr/`, the main Solr configuration directory.
 This is where the Liferay core will be configured.

 *Liferay Home*: The root folder of your Liferay installation.
 It contains the `osgi`, `deploy`, `data`, and `license` folders, among others.

+## Compatibility

+See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) for detailed information on the compatible Solr and Liferay versions, patch levels.

 ## Disabling Elasticsearch-Only Features